Satisfactory Academic Progress Policy

 |greater than 36||2.00|

-The student’s entire MMA academic record is reviewed and the student must successfully complete (pass) at least 67% of all attempted credits.
-These credits must be credits that can be applied toward the student's degree program.
-Withdrawals, incomplete grades and failures will all have a negative effect on a student's completion rate.
+Students must successfully complete (pass) at least 67% of all overall attempted credits.
+These credits must be credits that can be applied toward the student's degree program, and do not include preparatory courses such as Intermediate Algebra.
+Withdrawals, incomplete grades and failures will all have a negative impact on a student's completion rate.
+Should a student withdraw from MMA during a semester, those semester credits will count in the calculation as attempted credits with no completions.